Better Benefits

 Here are three primary reasons to continue offering employees an STD policy to supplement the CT PFML benefit:

-- The maximum weekly CT PFML benefit is $780 effective January 2022 and will rise as the minimum wage rises in CT.
+• The maximum weekly CT PFML benefit started at $780 effective January 2022 and is slated to rise in tandem with the state’s minimum wage.

-- If the employer keeps their STD policy in place, CT PFML will pay $780 and the STD policy will pay an ADDITIONAL or SUPPLEMENTAL $720, keeping the employee “whole” on the $1500 weekly income replacement.
+• However, if the employer keeps their STD policy in place and CT PFML pays $780 to an eligible employee, the STD policy could then pay an ADDITIONAL or SUPPLEMENTAL $720 in order to keep said employee “whole” relative to the baseline level of $1500 in weekly income replacement.

-- CT PFML will offer income replacement for up to twelve (12) weeks while employer STD plans can offer income replacement for up to 26 weeks.
+• CT PFML offers income replacement for up to twelve (12) weeks, while employer STD plans can offer income replacement for up to 26 weeks.

-- If the STD plan has a 26-week benefit duration, CT PFML would pay for the first 12 weeks, and the STD plan would pay for the next 14 weeks.
+• If the STD plan has a 26-week benefit duration, CT PFML would pay for the first 12 weeks, and the STD plan would pay for the remaining 14 weeks.

 Here's an Example of Coordination Between CT PFML & STD